 Cinebench is a real-world cross-platform test suite that evaluates your computer’s hardware capabilities.
 Improvements to Cinebench Release 20 reflect the overall advancements to CPU and rendering technology in recent years, providing a more accurate measurement of Cinema 4D’s ability to take advantage of multiple CPU cores and modern processor features available to the average user.

 It is not really a surprise that in the multi-core test, the Ryzen 9 3900x runs away with the crown.
 What did catch me off guard is the fact that both of the Ryzen 3rd Gen CPUs were able to match the performance of the Intel CPUs in single-core performance.
 In this particular test, that has been AMD’s weak spot as you can see the Ryzen 7 2700x lags quite a bit behind the 8700k.

-The Persistence of Vision Ray Tracer, or POV-Ray, is a ray-tracing program which generates images from a text-based scene description and is available for a variety of computer platforms.
+The Persistence of Vision Ray Tracer, or POV-Ray, is a ray-tracing program that generates images from a text-based scene description and is available for a variety of computer platforms.
 It was originally based on DKBTrace, written by David Kirk Buck and Aaron A. Collins for the Amiga computers.
 There are also influences from the earlier Polyray raytracer contributed by its author Alexander Enzmann.
 POV-Ray is free and open-source software with the source code available under the AGPLv3.

 The multi-threaded performance here is strong from AMD and both CPUs are able to beat out their Intel counterparts and a significant performance increase of the 2700x.
 AMD’s single-core performance still continues to be strong but not quite strong enough to beat either of the Intel CPUs in POV-Ray 3.7.